wp-plugins/cleverreach/readme.txt

 = Integrate CleverReach in your Contact form =
 Have a look at the [NinjaForms CleverReach plugin](http://etzelstorfer.com/ninja-forms-cleverreach/) to send any contact form submissions directly to your CleverReach lists.

+= Add a newsletter signup checkbox to your WooCommerce checkout process = Get more subscribers by adding adding subscription to your store checkout. [more...](http://etzelstorfer.com/en/downloads/cleverreach-woocommerce-integration/)

 = Free Beautiful HTML Mails for your WordPress site = With [WP HTML Mail](http://wp-html-mail.com/) you can create beautiful responsive mail templates for your WordPress mails without any coding.